 Construction

-Max was a handyman tradie so constructing the 3m x 6m pod from the prefabricated kit would be a straightforward process for him.
-The couple chose to customise their pod by using silver-coloured Zincalume® for the roof and exterior panels as the colour melded smoothly with the hall.
+The owner of the property was an experienced handyman so constructing the 3m x 6m DIY eco-friendly studio pod from the prefabricated kit would be a straightforward process.
+Silver-coloured Zincalume® was chosen for the roof and exterior panels as the colour melded smoothly with the main building and adjacent row of water tanks.
 Zincalume® also had many advantages.
 The steel is made with new technology and has an activated-aluminium coating.
 This makes it much tougher and more durable.
-This is something to consider when living in harsher conditions.
+This is something to consider when living in harsher conditions like the Central West district of NSW where conditions can range from winter snow blizzards to summer days baking in the blazing sun.
 Zincalume® is an environmentally-friendly product and won’t hurt the budget.

-The pod was built on concrete piers.
-Fiona and Max chose Polar Eco-View double glazed modular windows.
+The pod was built on standard piers (provided with the kit).
+Polar Eco-View double glazed modular windows were chosen for energy-efficiency and passive ventilation.
 The top 600mm x 600mm window opened outwards, like an awning, to assist with ventilation and give some protection from showers.
 Beneath, another square window opened out sideways to capture the breeze on one side and deflect wind on the other.
 At the bottom of the stack, a fixed frosted window provided light as well as privacy when the block-out blinds were fully down.
 A sliding glass door created the entrance.
 The rear wall was left intact to maximise wall space.
-A reverse-cycle air-conditioner was installed to help with the country’s ever-changing weather extremes.
+A reverse-cycle air-conditioner was installed to help with the country’s ever-changing weather extremes, essentially powered by the major solar array on the main house.
 Wall shelves with an attached desk allowed for storage and home office purposes.
-Timber look vinyl floor panels complimented the interior.
-Gyprock walls made the pod feel more comfortable and cosy.
+Floating timber floorboards, easily laid on top of the yellow-tongue flooring provided, gave a welcoming, easy-care surface to the interior flooring.
+Gyprock walls and ceiling with extra insulation made the pod feel more comfortable and cosy.
+The roof rainwater was channeled through the guttering (provided with the kit) and piping to help fill the existing water tanks located near to the rear of the pod.

 Result

-For a virtual tour and commentary of this practical DIY pod go to https://www.youtube.com/watch?v=rRtjEytlb14
+For a virtual tour and commentary of this practical DIY eco-friendly studio pod go to https://www.youtube.com/watch?v=rRtjEytlb14

 If you’re looking to create a separate area for a home office, guest room, teenage retreat, rumpus or even an art studio then a cost-effective, functional backyard pod is a fitting structural choice.
 Backyard Pods will coordinate your pod kit options and delivery logistics, and can often help owner-builders to find installers in their local area or professionals to help with documentation and compliance if requested.
 You can start with options for your structural solution and get in touch with us today at